 According to this Brain Pickings article, it takes 21 days to form a new habit.
-So check out these 11 very easy, simple financial habits that’ll lead to big money savings...and keep them up for three weeks.
+So check out these 11 very easy, simple financial habits that’ll lead to big money savings and eventual financial freedom.
 Saving money will become an easy habit in no time.
-Don't forget, part of money-saving is Breaking Bad Habits as well.
+Don’t forget, part of money-saving is Breaking Bad Habits as well.

 Clean your Home Consistently